 Step 5: Pop in a few quotes and accent graphics/blocks here and there.
 Play around until it feels right.

-Step 6: Save and upload your image to the InstaGrid app and make sure you select the proper grid with 15 tiles.
-Now see how it looks, pay attention to how each tile will look on its own.
+Step 6: Upload to the InstaGrid app and see how it looks, paying attention to how each tile will look.
+Make sure you hit the proper grid format.
 You might have to go back and move a few things around.
-I usually have to go back and fourth a few times before it’s just right but by once you’ve created a few puzzle feed grids, you’ll get the hang of it and it’ll be much easier!
+I usually have to go back and fourth a few times before it’s perfect but by once you’ve created a few puzzle feed templates, you’ll get the hang of it and it’ll be much easier!